-(A) Viability of technical proposal and quality of technical submission
+(A) Viability and quality of technical proposal

-- 1. The viability of the technical submission refers to whether, at the current point in time, the technical proposal is reasonably viable. - 2.
-While the majority of research work should be done locally, there will be a degree of flexibility and it is acceptable that the R&D team obtains a reasonable proportion of component(s) of technology/product available overseas and builds its own research on top of this, or contracts out certain component(s) of the research work.
+- 1. The viability of the technical proposal refers to whether, at the current point in time, the technical proposal is reasonably achievable. - 2.
+While the majority of research work should be done locally, there will be some flexibility and it is acceptable that the R&D team obtains a reasonable proportion of component(s) of technology/product available overseas on which it builds its own research, or contracts out certain component(s) of the research work.
 It is imperative on the applicant and the project coordinator to ensure that all necessary IP licensing and authorisation arrangements are in order before the relevant external IPs are used in their R&D work.
 Whilst there is no need to 're-invent the wheel', one must consider the nature and extent of any proposed technical improvement and whether such improvement merits IP protection. - 3.
 In assessing the quality of the funding application, factors such as technical approach to the problem, accuracy of technical data, reasonableness of assumptions, etc. will be considered.